junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "No, no," Dean mutters, out of breath, wiping away his tears in a hurry.
 Tears that are not coming from sorrow, or grief, or worry, or joy, or any emotion really.
 It's the body reacting to the view, being taken by the grandiosity, overwhelmed by the shared sensation with an angel.

 The magic of the moment is broken by the movement.
 He forces himself to tear his eyes away from the sky, feeling that sinking ache of knowing he may never see anything like this again in his life, not after Cas leaves him.
 He wants to remember this, but he has work to do.
-Is this what Cas meant when he said he could only taste molecules when he tries food?
+Is this what Cas meant when he said he could only taste molecules when he tried food?
 Because to an angel's eyes and senses, the whole world is too generously and selfishly only showing its fundamentals all the time, only particles.
 The view, the sound, the taste, the scent, the touch.
-Everything as they fundamentally are, stripped down to their smallest components.
+Everything as it fundamentally is, stripped down to its smallest components.
 The smallest, and sometimes the largest.
 Knowing too much, and sometimes feeling too little.

 And he hears Cas answering, quietly, a little sad.
 "Yes.
 Sometimes."